microsoft/rushstack.io-website/pages/api/api-documenter.markdowndocumenterfeaturecontext.md

 |  [apiModel](./api-documenter.markdowndocumenterfeaturecontext.apimodel.md) |  | <code>ApiModel</code> | Provides access to the <code>ApiModel</code> for the documentation being generated. |
 |  [documenter](./api-documenter.markdowndocumenterfeaturecontext.documenter.md) |  | <code>MarkdownDocumenterAccessor</code> | Exposes functionality of the documenter. |
 |  [outputFolder](./api-documenter.markdowndocumenterfeaturecontext.outputfolder.md) |  | <code>string</code> | The full path to the output folder. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `MarkdownDocumenterFeatureContext` class.